Jaren Jackson Jr.: Professional career

-Memphis Grizzlies (2018–present)
+Memphis Grizzlies (2018–2026)

 2018–2021: Early years

 On June 21, 2018, Jackson was selected with the fourth overall pick by the Memphis Grizzlies in the 2018 NBA draft.
 On July 1, 2018, he signed a multi-year, rookie-scale contract with the Grizzlies.
 On March 29, 2019, Jackson was shut down for the remainder of the season due to a deep bruise to his right thigh.

 On December 13, 2019, Jackson scored a career-high 43 points, including 9 three-pointers (which tied a franchise record set by Mike Miller in 2007) in a 127–114 loss to the Milwaukee Bucks.
 On January 30, 2020, Jackson was suspended for one game without pay for leaving the bench during an altercation between the Grizzlies and the New York Knicks.
 On January 28, Jackson recorded a career-high 7 blocks in a 104–96 win over the Denver Nuggets.
 On August 4, 2020, Jackson suffered a torn meniscus in his left knee in a 99–109 loss to the New Orleans Pelicans hosted in the Bubble and was expected to miss the remainder of the 2019–20 season.

 On December 16, 2020, the Grizzlies announced that they had exercised the team option on Jackson.
 On April 21, 2021, Jackson made his return, putting up 15 points, 8 rebounds, and 4 blocks in a loss to the Los Angeles Clippers.
 Two days later, Jackson scored a season-high 23 points in a 130–128 win over the Portland Trail Blazers.
 After a series of play-in tournament wins, the Grizzlies qualified for the playoffs for the first time since 2017.
 They faced the top-seeded Utah Jazz during their first round series.
 On May 31, Jackson scored a postseason career-high 21 points in a 120–113 Game 4 loss.
 The Grizzlies would eventually lose the series in five games.